Artistic Director Robert Paine

 In the summer of 2008, Virago began an actor’s training program for children and adults called The Theatre Conservatory.
 The training is rigorous and multi-disciplined, offering classes in acting, stage combat, voice, movement, and acting Shakespeare.
 All instructors are professional working performers.
 Classes are offered throughout the year at various school campuses in Alameda. http://www.viragotheatre.org/tc_classes.html

-As Virago Theatre Company moves forward, we prepare to celebrate our 10th anniversary with exciting new collaborations in the East Bay and San Francisco, working with other theaters to produce provocative and intimate productions.
-Please join our mailing list so we can keep you in the loop! http://www.viragotheatre.org/mailinglist.html
+As Virago Theatre Company moves forward, we prepare to celebrate our 10th anniversary with exciting new collaborations at The Flight Deck in Oakland, Tides Theatre in San Francisco, Theatre Asylum in Los Angeles and The Flea in New York.
+Please join our mailing list so we can keep you in the loop!http://www.viragotheatre.org/mailinglist.html